dkackman/chia-repl/README.md

 ## Globals

-Various global objects and functions are available within the REPL environment.
+Various global objects and functions are available within the REPL environment and can be listed with `.more-help`.
-These configure the connection and REPL options as well enable interaction with the chia node and clvm.
+Some of these configure the connection and REPL options, while other enable interaction with the chia node, utility functions, and the clvm.

 ```bash
 🌿 .more-help